prior-knowledge/bayestime/03/r/mcmc-from-scratch.md

   # sample a candidate value near theta
   theta_new <- rnorm(length(theta), mean = theta, sd = jump_distance)

-  # compute log prob for theta and theta prime
+  # compute log prob for theta and new theta
   lp <- log_prob(theta)
   lp_new <- log_prob(theta_new)